Religion in Pakistan: Christianity

-Christians (مسيحى، عیسائی) make up 1.3% of Pakistan's population.
-The majority of the Pakistani Christian community consists of Punjabis who converted during the British colonial era and their descendants.
-In British colonial India, there were waves of conversions to Christianity among the Chuhra and Chamar between the 1870s and 1930s in the Punjab Province and United Provinces of Agra and Oudh.
+Christians (مسيحى، عیسائی) make up 1.6% of Pakistan's population.
+The population is nearly split equally between Catholics and Protestants.
+The majority of the Pakistani Christian community consists of Punjabis speaking who converted during the British colonial era.
+There were waves of conversions to Christianity among the Chuhra and Chamar between the 1870s and 1930s in the Punjab Province and United Provinces of Agra and Oudh.
 Christians mainly live in the urban centres of Punjab.
 There is also a Roman Catholic community in Karachi which was established by Goan and Tamil migrants when Karachi's infrastructure was being developed between the two World Wars.
 A few Protestant groups conduct missions in Pakistan.
 The present Christian population in Pakistan is ranged between 2 and 3 million as per as recent (2020–21) year estimation by various institution and NGOs of Pakistan.

 There are a number of church-run schools in Pakistan that admit students of all religions, including Forman Christian College, St. Patrick's Institute of Science & Technology and Saint Joseph's College for Women, Karachi.